1953

 "Massive Resistance" to Integration

-In the South and elsewhere, reaction to the Brown decision is swift and negative (in some cases violently so).
-Virginia is ruled by Senator Harry Byrd's political machine, and he issues a "Southern Manifesto" calling for "Massive Resistance" to school integration.
-Byrd's "Massive Resistance" strategy to maintain school segregation is widely adopted by school boards and state governments throughout the South, and by 1956 more than 100 southern officeholders have signed the manifesto.
+Byrd's "Massive Resistance" strategy to maintain school segregation is widely adopted by school boards and state governments throughout the South, and by 1956 more than 100 southern office-holders have signed the manifesto.
 In Virginia, for example, the 1954 the Democratic Party gubernatorial campaign platform resolves that, "The state [will] oppose it [integration] with every facility at our command, and with every ounce of our energy."

-A new and larger Moton High School is built in 1954 in an effort to show that the school board is providing "separate but equal" facilities to Blacks.
+Virginia's Prince Edward County (site of the Student Strike at Moton High that helped initiate the desegregation movement) becomes a model for "Massive Resistance" on the part of the white authorities.
+A new and larger Moton High School is built in 1954 in an effort to show that the school board is providing "Separate But Equal" facilities to Blacks.
 The old Moton High buildings are converted to a Black elementary school.
 This ploy, the new state laws, and the Supreme Court's 1955 "All Deliberate Speed" decision, allow Prince Edward county to maintain segregation for more than a decade.

-"All Deliberate Speed" Decision
+See "All Deliberate Speed" Decision for continuation.

-Nashville "Grade-a-Year" School Desegregation Scheme
+Documents: School Desegregation

 Books: Schools and School Desegregation